 CREATE INDEX columnar_idx USING COLUMNAR ON my_json_tbl(*)

-PARTITION BY ENUMERABLE (ifnull(id%16, 0) as dt, bucket(16,id))
+PARTITION BY ENUMERABLE (ifnull(id%16, 0) AS dt, bucket(16, id))

 WITH (

-`lindorm_columnar.user.syncer.lci.jsonMapping.json_col` = 'a.b.c VARCHAR, a.e BOOLEAN ,f DOUBLE',
+`lindorm_columnar.user.syncer.lci.jsonMapping.json_col` = 'a.b.c VARCHAR, a.e BOOLEAN, f DOUBLE',

 `lindorm_columnar.user.index.database` = 'my_index_db',

-Dynamic column expansion (Public preview)
+Dynamic expansion (Public preview)

 CREATE INDEX columnar_idx USING COLUMNAR ON my_json_tbl(*)

-PARTITION BY ENUMERABLE (ifnull(id%16, 0) as dt, bucket(16,id))
+PARTITION BY ENUMERABLE (ifnull(id%16, 0) AS dt, bucket(16, id))

 WITH (